Lumera chalets overlook the Bay of Fires and is central to Douglas Apsley National Park & Freycinet National Park.

 Lumera Chalets is an oasis snuggled below a large knobbly outcrop mountain known affectionately as St Patricks Head (Lumera Genena Wuggelena) over looking the east coast of Tasmania, it provides travellers with an ancient sense of protection and safety as well as the most sensational coastal panorama in all of Tasmania.

-Named by Tobias Furneaux on St Patricks Day, 1773 St Patrick’s Head was known to the Aborigines as Lumera Genena Wuggelina, which means ‘a great molar tooth’.
+Named by Tobias Furneaux on St Patricks Day, 1773 St Patrick’s Head was known to the Aborigines as Lumera Genena Wuggelina, which means "great molar tooth"

 The peaked mountain at the eastern end of the Fingal Valley was an essential land mark for Aboriginal people as well as holding significant spiritual values.

-Our solar-powered, carbon-neutral Chalets are set in a high biodiversity forest that is protected forever by a conservation covenant.
+Our three solar-powered Chalets are set in a high biodiversity forest that is protected forever by a conservation covenant.

 The open-plan Chalets enclose guests in timber-lined, wood-heated comfort, boasting the most sensational ocean views from your private balcony.

-As dusk draws in and the forest comes to life around you, settle in with a dish from our inhouse menu click here
+As dusk draws in and the forest comes to life around you, settle in and just relax.

 Not many tourists come this way, so add this one to your list if you’re an aficianado of the wilderness and want to get away from the increasing numbers of people travelling these days